ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hashTransferInitClaim REQUIRED: Hash of the Transfer Initialization Claim in the Transfer Proposal message.

 - hashPrevMessage REQUIRED.
-The hash of the last message, in this case the Transfer Proposal Receipt message.
+The cryptographic hash of the last message, in this case the Transfer Proposal Receipt message.
+The default hash algorithm is SHA256.

 For example, the client makes the following HTTP request using TLS: